 Over the last decade, clinicians have inspired significant progress in the prevention of CAUTIs.
 For example, they’ve helped develop strict protocols for hygienic catheter placement, leg attachment devices and Foley bag hooks to prevent movement or the collection of bacteria, and urine collection kits to ensure samples are sterile.

-Airisana™ represents a unique, new approach in alternating pressure and microclimate management, improving patient outcomes and combining all the best practices devised to reduce healthcare-acquired pressure injuries into one protocol and one simple device to help caregivers transform patient care.
+Airisana™ was developed to represent a unique, new approach in alternating pressure and microclimate management that would support care teams by combining many of the best practices devised to prevent healthcare-acquired pressure injuries into one device.

-Traditional therapeutic support surfaces tend to use a repeating pressure therapy pattern.
-A patient’s body easily adapts to this over time, resulting in decompensation and acclimation, limiting the allostatic response.
-Airisana™ reduces this risk and promotes sustained healing by using randomized pressure therapy algorithms that combine the benefits of multiple pressure therapies in one surface.
+Traditional therapeutic support surfaces most often use a repeating pressure therapy pattern.
+A patient’s body easily adjusts to this over time, resulting in adaptation to the surface and a less beneficial outcome.
+Airisana™ seeks to reduce this risk and promote sustained pressure reduction by randomized pressure therapy modes and programming that combine the benefits of multiple pressure therapies in one surface.

 The consistent airflow and whole-body even spread of traditional therapeutic support surfaces can excessively dry or over-cool the patient’s skin where unnecessary.
 Airisana™ uses unique valve technology to target airflow delivery where the highest pressure is indicated, giving therapy where it’s needed most.